i

 400whp (that's wheel horsepower just in case you've been living under a rock) seems to be the magic number in front wheel drive turbo cars.
 If you have one, you know what I mean.
 If you want one, it's probably because 385whp is way too close to 400 for you not to get there.
 It's almost like being in a club.
 "It has 400 at the wheel."
 It's one of the most proud statements you can make if you have a Focus ST and it's making that much power.

-500, 600, 700 horsepower, they're all worth bragging about too.
-But 400 is sort of the gold standard for a good front wheel drive street car.
-With better tires than stock and some basic chassis and drivetrain modifications to help your car grip better during acceleration, it's just the right amount of power that features a turbo that can still spool relatively quickly and lay the smack down on almost any showroom crowd pleaser costing $70k+.
+500+ horsepower is worth bragging about too.
+But it gets complicated, expensive, and risky.
+With better tires than stock and some basic chassis and drivetrain modifications to help your car grip during acceleration, 400 is just the right amount of power that features a turbo that can still spool relatively quickly and lay the smack down on almost any showroom crowd pleaser costing $70k+.
 But what's involved?
 How do you do it without turning your reliable turbocharged grocery getter into a living nightmare taking space up in your garage with a hole in the side of the engine?

 Believe it or not, it's relatively easy to do on the Focus ST. I can't say it's cheap because that's dependent on your budget.
 But we're here to tell you it's attainable with any modest budget.